Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

 ### `CommandSequence()` - Mechanisms

 A common approach for improving the consistency of routine tasks in TeleOp (like scoring) is to automate these sequences via a state machine that's triggered by the user. `CommandSequence().command()` is a function/method that adds a mechanism `command()` to a planned sequence, enabling this functionality without needing to bother with state machines.
 As each `command()` returns a `CommandSequence`, several commands can be chained together to form complex routines.
-The sequence can then be used by simply adding `sequence.use()` to the main loop of the opMode, and can be interrupted between tasks to ensure you're never stuck in an unwanted state.
+The sequence can then be used by simply adding `sequence.control()` to the main loop of the opMode, and can be interrupted between tasks to ensure you're never stuck in an unwanted state.

 ### `state()` - Sensors